 You can also check out all the free guides that you have available here at the Course Creator Academy by clicking on the Academy link on the top menu bar.

 If you are looking to learn how to sell online courses, the natural follow-up to this article is:

 In a Nutshell

-Here is a quick visual summary of what we are about to cover, step by step.
+Here is a quick visual summary of how to create an online training course:

 If you want to use this image and display it somewhere like in a blog, you can.
-You can find the image here - course creation infographic:
+You can find the image link here - course creation infographic.

 Step 1: Choose the Right Course Topic